mguidoti/FSND-p3-log_analysis/README.md

 #### Logerrors

 ```
-create view logerrors as select time::date as day, count(*) as errors from log where status like '%404%' group by time::date;
+CREATE VIEW logerrors as SELECT time::date as day, count(*) as errors from log WHERE status like '%404%' GROUP BY time::date;
 ```

 ```